National security: Civil liberties and human rights

 Approaches to national security can have a complex impact on human rights and civil liberties.
 For example, the rights and liberties of citizens are affected by the use of military personnel and militarised police forces to control public behaviour; the use of surveillance, including mass surveillance in cyberspace, which has implications for privacy; military recruitment and conscription practices; and the effects of warfare on civilians and civil infrastructure.
 This has led to a dialectical struggle, particularly in liberal democracies, between government authority and the rights and freedoms of the general public.

 Even where the exercise of national security is subject to good governance, and the rule of law, a risk remains that the term national security may become a pretext for suppressing unfavorable political and social views.
 In the US, for example, the controversial USA Patriot Act of 2001, and the revelation by Edward Snowden in 2013 that the National Security Agency harvests the personal data of the general public, brought these issues to wide public attention.
 Among the questions raised are whether and how national security considerations at times of war should lead to the suppression of individual rights and freedoms, and whether such restrictions are necessary when a state is at peace.

+Meaning

+Daniel W. Drezner says, "the definition of national security has been stretched almost beyond recognition" with some seeing "everything as a national security threat".
+Drezner explains how policymakers overreacting can "explain that they were just being cautious or that their very warnings helped neutralize the threat".
+"The term has been described as invoking "an ambiguous foreign threat" and being "exploited to deflect public scrutiny and provide political cover for unpopular policies".
+The extensive focus on national security can also lead the public to look to security rather than diplomacy.